weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 :::info Added in `v1.27`
 :::

+Additionally to the above, you can specify the same target vector multiple times with different query vectors.
+In other words, you can use multiple query vectors for the same target vector.

-You can specify the value of the query vector dictionary/map as an array of vectors.
+The query vectors in this case are specified as an array of vectors.
+There are multiple ways to specify the target vectors in this case:

-#### Target vectors as an array
+#### Target vector names only

 The target vectors can be specified as an array as shown here.